cityofaustin/hack-austin/README.md

 - #### Safety: Being safe in our home, at work, and in our community.
 - #### Health: Enjoying a sustainable environment and a healthy life, physically and mentally.
 - #### Cultural and Learning Opportunities: Being enriched by Austin’s unique civic, cultural, ethnic, and learning opportunities.
-- #### Government that works for all of us: Believing that city government works effectively and collaboratively for all of us—that it is equitable, ethical and innovative.
+- #### Government that works for all of us: Believing that city government works effectively and collaboratively for all of us that it is equitable, ethical and innovative.

 ## Topics